raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ Open the Code Editor and delete the message that is there.
++ Open the code editor and delete the message that is there.
 Type in your message.

 + Notice you need to select the language twice and paste your message in twice in order to create both spoken and written translation.